Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Data and Simulation Samples

-The effect of the electronics noise at the level of the measured energy in a Si pad was included in the simulation.
-Pad non-uniformity in response, pad-to-pad cross talk, digitization and other electronics effects were not considered.
-However, in the transverse shower shapes studies, a specific simulation was tested including cross talk as measured on hexagonal modules using a charge injection system.
+In the detector simulation, the effect of the intrinsic electronics noise was included at the level of the simulated energy deposited in a Si pad, and non-responsive pads or defective electronic channels were masked.
+Pad non-uniformity in response, pad-to-pad crosstalk, digitisation, and other electronics effects were, however, not included in the simulation.

+To study the effect of the crosstalk on the transverse shower shape measurements, a specific simulation was used, that included the crosstalk between every pad and its nearest neighbours, without any charge dependence.
+The amount of crosstalk was estimated using a charge injector to deliver pulses directly to the inputs of the ASIC where they were bonded to the sensor pads.
+It was found that every pad capacitively induces a total charge in the surrounding 6-pad ring, of approximately 5\% of the injected charge.
+This percentage increases very slowly with the amplitude of the pulse and varies very little from pad to pad.
+The few unbonded channels showed no significant crosstalk.

-The DWCs were not defined as sensitive material in the HCGAL simulation, hence their measurements were not produced by \GEANTfour.
-Instead, the beam trajectory was used to estimate the particle impacts in the DWCs.
-For the full beamline simulation, the beam trajectory was computed from the direction and position of the highest energetic charged particle at the entrance of the HGCAL.
-Those impact points were smeared by a Gaussian function according to the estimated DWC intrinsic resolution of 500~$\upmu$m in $x$ and $y$ to obtain the simulated DWC measurements \cite{T_Quast_Thesis}.
-This results in a 430~$\upmu$m precision on the extrapolated particle incidence on the CE-E prototype.
+The DWCs were not included as sensitive materials in the full beamline simulation.
+Instead, in the simulation, the impact position at each DWC was extrapolated backwards in the direction of the most energetic charged particle at the front face of the CE-E. The impact positions were smeared in the $x$ and $y$ directions with a Gaussian function with the estimated DWC intrinsic resolution of 500~$\upmu$m, to obtain the simulated DWC measurements \cite{T_Quast_Thesis}.
+This results in a 430~$\upmu$m precision on the impact position of the reconstructed DWC track at the level of the CE-E prototype.